 4.3.2.
 Time of radar fade

-No time is specified in the deposition for this final position.
+No time is specified in the deposed final position.
 Both communication transcripts of the Sydney Sector 1 ATCO^[1] and ASIB/BASI Accident Investigation Summary Reports in various sections^[1] indicate radar contact was lost at around 0939:00UTC.